-- 1. If ten or more Fellows being members of the Governing Body shall declare in writing to the Vice-President that in their opinion the President has through any cause (other than temporary disability) become incapable of performing satisfactorily the duties of his Office or that he has been guilty of grave misconduct or neglect of his duties the Governing Body shall have power by Special Resolution to declare that the facts be reported to the Visitor.
-The Visitor or a deputy appointed by him shall then have discretion after such further enquiry as he may think fit to declare the Office of President vacant provided that before reaching a decision he shall inform the President of the allegations that have been made against him and shall allow the President an opportunity to be heard, to call witnesses and to cross-examine witnesses called against him and shall allow him to be accompanied by a qualified solicitor, barrister or other representative of his choice who may advise him and speak on his behalf. - 2.
+- 1. If ten or more Fellows being members of the Governing Body shall declare in writing to the Vice-President that in their opinion the President has through any cause (other than temporary disability) become incapable of performing satisfactorily the duties of his-their Office or that he-they have has been guilty of grave misconduct or neglect of his-their duties the Governing Body shall have power by Special Resolution to declare that the facts be reported to the Visitor.
+The Visitor or a deputy appointed by him-them shall then have discretion after such further enquiry as he-they may think fit to declare the Office of President vacant provided that before reaching a decision he-they shall inform the President of the allegations that have been made against him-them and shall allow the President an opportunity to be heard, to call witnesses and to cross-examine witnesses called against him them and shall allow him-them to be accompanied by a qualified solicitor, barrister or other representative of his-their choice who may advise him-them and speak on his-their behalf. - 2.
 If any Fellow shall in the opinion of the President or any seven of the Fellows under Titles A, B, C and D be guilty of grave misconduct or serious violation of the Statutes of the College the matter shall be referred to a meeting of the Governing Body, notice of the case having been duly given at least fourteen days previously to each member of the Governing Body who is entitled to vote at such meeting.
-If after due enquiry the Governing Body are satisfied that the said Fellow is guilty of grave misconduct or serious violation of the Statutes of the College they shall have power by Special Resolution to deprive him of his Fellowship, provided that: - a) before the Governing Body reach any decision in the matter they shall inform him of the complaint made against him and shall give him an opportunity to be heard by the Governing Body, to call witnesses and to cross-examine witnesses called against him and shall allow him to be accompanied by a Fellow of the College or by a qualified solicitor or barrister of his choice who may advise him and speak on his behalf; and
+If after due enquiry the Governing Body are satisfied that the said Fellow is guilty of grave misconduct or serious violation of the Statutes of the College they shall have power by Special Resolution to deprive him-them of his their Fellowship, provided that: - a) before the Governing Body reach any decision in the matter they shall inform him-them of the complaint made against him-them and shall give him-them an opportunity to be heard by the Governing Body, to call witnesses and to cross-examine witnesses called against him-them and shall allow him-them to be accompanied by a Fellow of the College or by a qualified solicitor or barrister of his-their choice who may advise him them and speak on his-their behalf; and